 Plus, those passive index funds don’t exist as options in all of your accounts.
 You could be stuck with a Retirement Date fund in one account and some lackluster selection of actively managed funds in another.

 And that’s just you.
 Your spouse has a similar stack of accounts and there’s just no way you can keep track of it all.
 Well, you can.
-That’s what the free service offered by Personal Capital is for, but even they can’t compete with the versatility of your very own spreadsheet.
+That’s what the free service offered by Empower is for, but even they can’t compete with the versatility of your very own spreadsheet.

 That’s where I come in.